vjimcor955/benchmark_ffmpeg--video_processor/README.md

 ### Clone the Project Repository:

-&nbsp;&nbsp;&nbsp;&nbsp;Clone the video processor repository from GitHub.
+&nbsp;&nbsp;&nbsp;&nbsp;Clone the Video processor repository from GitHub.
 You can clone it either from the IDE or using git clone:
 ```
 git clone https://github.com/vjimcor955/benchmark_ffmpeg-video_processor
 ```